 (1) Procedure to obtain a driver’s license

-Foreigners legally residing in Korea can obtain a driver’s license by following the procedures below.
-The written test can be taken either in English, Chinese, Japanese, German, and French.
-Test preparation books can be purchased at driver’s license agencies.
+Foreigners legally residing in Korea can obtain a driver’s license by following the procedures above.
+The written test can be taken either in Korean, English, Chinese, and Vietnamese.

 (2) Exchanging a foreign license into Korean license